aaron9819/ChesterTheBus-RV-Control/DIESEL_HEATER_3STATE_CONTROL.md

 ## Next Steps for GIGA R1 Integration
 The GIGA R1 main brain will need to be updated to:
-1. Send `OFF`/`MID`/`HIGH` commands instead of individual relay commands
+1. Send `OFF`/`MID`/`LOW` commands instead of individual relay commands
-2. Display the current state (OFF/MID/HIGH) on the UI
+2. Display the current state (OFF/MID/LOW) on the UI
 3. Optionally add buttons or slider for state selection
 4. Subscribe to `DieselHeaterStatus` topic for current state

 ## Notes
 - This refactoring simplifies the control logic and prevents invalid relay combinations
-- The heater can never be in an undefined state (always OFF, MID, or HIGH)
+- The heater can never be in an undefined state (alWys OFF, MID, or LOW)
 - State changes are logged to both Serial and MQTT for debugging
 - The system maintains the same power budget as before (3 relays available)